Kirsten Williams,

 What Is EMDR?

-For many people, EMDR helps reduce distress, build emotional safety, and shift beliefs like “I’m not safe” or “It was my fault” into something more grounded and self-compassionate.
+Many people find EMDR helps reduce distress, strengthen a sense of safety, and shift beliefs like “I’m not safe” or “It was my fault” toward perspectives that feel more grounded and compassionate.

 Who Might EMDR Help?

-EMDR can be helpful for children, adolescents, and adults who have experienced:
+Because EMDR is so adaptable, it can be used with children, adolescents, and adults.
+It may be particularly useful for people who have experienced:

 -